fonyango/MayOfCode/README.md

 the list [1, 2, 4, 8, 16, 32, 64, 128, 256].

 A good day indeed.
 Comprehension syntax is very convinient.

+___

+#### Day One: Sunday, 2nd May 2021

+This was the first day of the challenge.
+I decided to pick [Data Strutures and Algorithms in Python](https://www.wiley.com/en-us/Data+Structures+and+Algorithms+in+Python-p-9781118290279) as my resource material for the challenge.
+This is one of the materials I will be using to study as I work on the challenge.

+I started by writing basic funtions capable of doing the following:

+- takes two integer values and returns True if n is a multiple of m, that is, n = mi for some integer i, and False otherwise.
+- takes an integer value and returns True if k is even, and False otherwise.
+-